 I have been playing the violin since I was a young child.
 And while I enjoy playing, it was always the violin’s sound that really attracted me to the instrument.
 I was captivated by the seemingly magical relationship between the music in my ears and the beautiful object in my hand.
 That magic is the result of the violin’s ingenious design, its rich history, and the fine materials and craftsmanship that go into its creation.

 I am a graduate of the North Bennet St. School’s Violin Making and Repair program, where I studied under master luthier Roman Barnas.
-I have also had the opportunity to participate in the renowned Hans Nebel’s set-up and repair workshop, and have attended the Oberlin Acoustics Workshop.
+I have also had the opportunity to attend the renowned Hans Nebel’s set-up and repair workshop, and have participated in the Oberlin Acoustics Workshop.

 I currently divide my time between the Metzler Violin Shop, where I focus on set-up and repairs, and my own workshop, where I focus on new instrument making.